10 of U2's best songs about love

 One Love

-A strident, upbeat love song that celebrates the characters's love for his woman - or indeed possibly love for his god.
+A strident, upbeat love song that celebrates the character's love for his woman - or indeed possibly love for his god.

 That's a classic song writer's trick - making the lyrics open to interpretation helps increase the song's broad appeal amongst listeners.